PhD - University of Florida (2009-2013) MA - John Jay College of Criminal Justice (2006-2007) BA - University of North Florida (2001-2004)

 Julie Marie Baldwin, PhD, is a Research Professor in the Department of Justice, Law & Criminology at American University.
 She specializes in translational and evaluation research with a focus on courts, substance use and misuse, and subcultures including the military, law enforcement, and gangs.
-Her current research projects are funded by the National Science Foundation, Bureau of Justice Assistance, Substance Abuse and Mental Health Administration, and National Institute of Corrections, as well as Oregon’s Criminal Justice Commission.
+Her current research projects are funded by the National Institute of Justice, the Bureau of Justice Assistance, the Substance Abuse and Mental Health Administration, the Office of Fairfax Commonwealth's Attorney, and the Oregon Criminal Justice Commission.
 These projects include RCTs and multisite evaluations, requiring primary data collection.
-She has obtained over $29 million in funding as Principal Investigator and Co-Principal Investigator.
+She has obtained over $55 million in funding as Principal Investigator or Co-Principal Investigator.

 Dr. Baldwin is an internationally recognized expert on veterans treatment courts (VTCs) and continues to pioneer VTC research.
 She disseminates her work to a broad audience through peer-reviewed articles, book chapters, reports, and presentations.
-Four of her current research projects are funded by federal agencies.
-To date, she has visited more than 50 VTCs across the country and is actively working with 18 programs.
+To date, she has visited more than 50 VTCs across the country and is actively working with 24 VTC programs.
 Dr. Baldwin is also the co-founder and co-president of the Veterans Treatment Court Research Consortium and served as editor of the Veterans Justice and Mental Health Newsletter for BJA’s National Drug Court Resource Center.

-Prior to joining American University, Dr. Baldwin was an assistant professor in the Department of Criminology & Criminal Justice at Missouri State University (2015-2018) and an assistant professor in the Department of Criminal Justice at the University of Arkansas at Little Rock (2013-2015).
+Prior to her promotion to research professor, Dr. Baldwin was the Associate Director, Research in the Justice Programs Office and a Scholar in Residence in the Department of Justice, Law & Criminology at American University (2018-2020) and an assistant professor in the Department of Criminology & Criminal Justice at Missouri State University (2015-2018) and the Department of Criminal Justice at the University of Arkansas at Little Rock (2013-2015).
 She earned her PhD in Criminology, Law & Society from the University of Florida in 2013.
 Before entering her doctoral program, she was a court analyst for the New York State Supreme Court Appellate Division (2008-2009) and a paralegal and Freedom of Information Law administrator for Appeals Bureau of the Kings County (Brooklyn) District Attorney’s Office (2007-2008).
 She obtained her MA in Criminal Justice with a specialization in Criminal Law & Procedure from John Jay College of Criminal Justice (2007) and BA in Criminal Justice from the University of North Florida (2004).